Although our scholarships programme is our largest programme, Prospect Burma has three programmes, which work together to offer you the best support.

 Our main scholarship programme is actually called Learning to Leadership.
 This is the programme you apply to to undertake international study at university.
 Click here for more information.

 When our graduates return to Myanmar after finishing their studies we know they need support in developing networks and accessing job opportunities.
 Our Change in the Community programme is growing, with the aim of helping provide this support.

-Our Alumni Conference, held in November 2019, will offer a CV and interview workshop, discussion panels and networking opportunities and is open for all of our alumni to attend.
+Our Alumni Conference, held in November 2019, offered discussion panels and networking opportunities and was open for all of our alumni to attend.

 In 2020 we will be launching our Alumni Regional Cluster Hubs, or ARCHs.
 These will be alumni groups spread around the country, with the aim of encouraging support and mentoring, skills sharing and networking.
 The first two ARCHs will be in Yangon and Hpa-An, in 2020.
 At the alumni conference (details above) we will start discussing how the ARCHs can be best structured to be of the most use to our alumni.
 This will be an exciting opportunity to share your thoughts and have your voice heard, so if you are interested please confirm your place at the alumni conference and continue to check this page for updates.